Clinics We Offer

 • Shingles vaccine

-Additional vaccines for special groups include:
+Additional vaccines for specific groups:

-• whooping cough vaccine for pregnant women
+• Flu and whooping cough vaccines – for pregnant women

-• flu vaccine for people with long-term health conditions
+• Flu vaccine – for people with long-term health conditions